Skip Navigation

 Keeping up to date with the latest developments in the Education world is a great way to prepare for your course.
 Here are some websites that you will be useful, you should also try and find some good websites of your own:

-In order for you to start your journey into becoming a professional, reflective Early Years Practitioner, we have created an activity that we feel will help you to make a positive start to the programme and we would like you to complete it before starting your programme.
+In order for you to start your journey into becoming a professional, reflective Early Years Practitioner, we have created an activity that we feel will help you to make a positive start to the programme.
+If possible, we would like you to complete it before starting your programme.

-Please keep reflection in a portfolio of pre-course work and bring it with you to Induction week.
+Please keep reflection in a portfolio of pre-course work and bring it with you for your first week.
 We will start using it in your first sessions, where they will be opportunities for discussion with your peers and personal tutor.

 Meet your programme lead